-- A localised Nerve Block will be performed to anaesthetize the area of the leg to be treated.
+- A localised nerve block will be performed to anaesthetise the area of the leg to be treated.

 - The RF Fibre is then passed through the catheter and into the vein and strategically positioned with Ultrasound Guidance, so that the 7 cm RF Tip is just below the top end of the vein.
 The RF fibre is connected to a RF Machine.